Home Care - Care at Home Service

 In order to identify which band your needs fall within, you will be engaged in a community care assessment along with your carers if appropriate.
 The level of priority will only be identified once your needs have been assessed.

-These criteria will apply to all services provided or purchase through community care including, home care, Occupational Therapy, meals on wheels, day care and respite care.
+These criteria will apply to all services provided or purchase through community care including, Care at Home, Occupational Therapy, Day care and Respite care.